Canon 350D vs Fujifilm XP120

 It is notable that the 350D has a hotshoe, while the XP120 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the 350D and the XP120 have been discontinued, but can regularly be found used on eBay.
+Both the 350D and the XP120 have been discontinued, but can regularly be found used on ebay.
 The 350D was replaced by the Canon 400D, while the XP120 was followed by the Fujifilm XP130.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.
+Further information on the features and operation of the 350D and XP120 can be found, respectively, in the Canon 350D Manual (free pdf) or the online Fujifilm XP120 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 350D and the Fujifilm XP120?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.